 The more information you have, the better positioned you will be to get a deal and a great vehicle without harming yourself financially.

 Be Careful What You Say

 Just like in a court of law, anything you say can and will be used against you.
-Don’t be too loose-lipped with exactly what you're willing to pay and accept—let the negotiation process do its work.
+Don’t be too loose-lipped about how much you're willing to pay and what terms you're willing to accept.
+Let the negotiation process do its work.

 Know Your Limits

 Figure out a realistic budget and stick to it.
 Did you find a $40,000 car of your dreams, but your budget is only $36,000?
-Don’t try to rationalize it, don’t let the salesman pressure you—just walk away.
+Don’t try to rationalize it and don’t let the salesperson pressure you—just walk away.